 Apply Some Pressure and Maybe Some Paint

-One of the most visually satisfying things in the world is seeing all of the dirt and grime that has accumulated over the years vanished from your front porch, steps, and driveway.
+One of the most visually satisfying things in the world is seeing all of the dirt and grime that has accumulated over the years vanish from your front porch, steps, and driveway.
 Pressure Washing is by far the quickest and easiest way to get this dirty job done.
 Not all power washers are built the same, but chances are – they’ll get the job done.
-Whether you’re using electric or gas, it’s very important to exercise caution throughout this process.
-Depending on how comfortable you feel doing it yourself, it might be in your best interest to pay a professional to take care of this dirty job for you.
+Whether you’re using electricity or gas, it’s essential to exercise caution throughout this process.
+Depending on how comfortable you feel doing it yourself, it might be in your best interest to pay a professional to take care of this dirty job.
 Most crews usually have their own portable tank, with plenty of hose length for any job.
-If your whole house is looking a completely different color than its original paint job- it might be time to bite the bullet and have the whole thing done.
+If your whole house looks a completely different color than its original paint job- it might be time to bite the bullet and have the whole thing done.
 (If you do choose to take care of it yourself, make sure you’re protecting your feet, eyes, and hands from any misfires).
 Pro-Tip* The recommended PSI for decks and home exteriors is around 1500, while around 3000 PSI is necessary to get your driveway sparkling again.

 If your front porch is mainly made of wood, chances are you’ll have already made your mind up in the paint vs. stain debate.
 Re-evaluate your decision to make sure it’s showing the home in its best light, and still in line with your budget.
 Regardless of what you choose, chances are that you’ll need to redo the process every few years to keep it looking fresh.
 White paint is great but will show the effects of wear and tear before almost anything else.
 If your wooden porch is uncovered, adding a stain is probably your best option to keep you and your guests safe in bad weather conditions.